 At June 30, 2021 and 2020, the University reported a liability of \$44,175,215 and \$37,463,840, respectively, for its proportionate share of the net pension liability related to its participation in SERS.
 The net pension liability as of June 30, 2021, the reporting date, was measured as of June 30, 2020, the measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2019 rolled forward to June 30, 2020.
-The net pension liability as of June 30, 2020, the reporting date, was measured as of June 30, 2019, the measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2019 rolled forward to June 30, 2019.
+The net pension liability as of June 30, 2019, the measurement date, and the total pension liability used to calculate the net pension liability used to calculate the net pension liability used as of June 30, 2019, the measurement date, and the total pension liability used to calculate the net pension liability used to June 30, 2019, the measurement date, and the total pension liability used to calculate the net pension liability as of June 30, 2019.